MartinBloedorn/rb2tk/README.md

 `rb2tk` is a simple script to convert a Rekordbox XML export to a Traktor NML library.

-The most straightforward use case is downloading and running the `rb2tk.py` in the same folder as a `rb2tk.ini` file containing settings, e.g.:
+Execute it with `python3 rb2tk.py` in the same folder as a `rb2tk.ini` file containing your settings:

 ```ini
 [Library]